Bone Grafting for Implants in Vancouver BC by Certified Specialists

 A prefabricated ring of processed allogenic donor bone that is placed press-fit into a trephine drill-prepared ring bed.
 This is an innovative solution for 3-dimensional vertical augmentation of bone defects allowing a single-stage graft and implant placement.
 The simultaneous implant placement saves you and your patient time and a surgical step compared to a conventional bone block, reducing chair time compared to a bone block, eliminating the need for a second harvesting site and shorter time-to-teeth.
 Dr. Noroozi is one of very few implant surgeons in North America who has been trained formally by Dr. Giesenhagen from Germany to perform this advanced procedure.

-Call us today at 604-733-4867 to book your consultation appointment with Dr. Mehdi Noroozi, our certified Burnaby Vancouver periodontist and implant dentist.
+Call us today at 604-733-4867 or fill out the online form to book your consultation appointment with Dr. Mehdi Noroozi, our certified Burnaby Vancouver periodontist and implant dentist specialist.